2027: Lawyer Asks Court to Stop Jonathan from Running

 In an affidavit of facts that was deposed to in support of the suit by one Emmanuel Agida, the plaintiff told the court that he is an advocate of constitutionalism and the rule of law.

-He told the court that the first defendant was first sworn in as president on May 6, 2010, following the death of then President Umaru Musa Yar’Adua on the May 5, 2010, having previously been the vice-president.
+He told the court that the 1st defendant was first sworn in as President on May 6, 2010, following the death of then President Umaru Musa Yar’Adua on the May 5,2010, having previously been the Vice-President.

-The plaintiff said he recently saw on various national dailies and television stations, reports of Jonathan’s intention to contest for presidency in 2027.
+The plaintiff said he recently saw on various national dailies and television stations, reports on Jonathan’s intention to contest for presidency in 2027.

 “That if the court does not intervene timeously, a political party may present the 1st defendant as its presidential candidate in the 2027 general election, thereby breaching the Constitution.”